-The Liquor and Cannabis Board (LCB) is simplifying the state’s traceability system to reflect the growth and maturation of the cannabis industry as well as preparing for the future.
-By year’s end, the LCB and industry will transition off the current Leaf Data Systems platform to a revamped, simplified, data-reporting platform developed and maintained in-house.
+The Liquor and Cannabis Board (LCB) has simplified the state’s traceability system to reflect the growth and maturation of the cannabis industry and in preparation for the future.
+The LCB and industry transitioned off the former Leaf Data Systems platform to a simplified, data-reporting platform developed and maintained in-house.

 Cannabis Central Reporting System